 19 Healthy New Year’s Resolutions from Dietitians

 The New Year is all about making resolutions for healthy living.
 It’s natural to start off the New Year thinking about all of the goals you want to set.
 And diet and weight loss are always top of the list.
 However, many people turn to fad weight loss diets this time of year, instead of thinking about diet changes that promote and sustain a vibrant lifestyle over the long term.
 Your diet pattern has the power to reduce your risks of chronic diseases over your lifetime.
 What you eat is much more significant to your health than whether you lose a few pounds.
 In fact, a healthful diet should promote a positive weight range, PLUS a lifestyle that keeps you feeling energized, satisfied, happy, and free of chronic diseases, like heart disease and type 2 diabetes.
 Many fad diets don’t achieve these goals.
 I asked some of the top dietitians to weigh in on their best healthy New Year’s resolutions for a balanced, healthful lifestyle.
-Read on for their fabulous tips.
+Read on for these 19 Healthy New Year’s Resolutions from Dietitians

 Happy New Year,